 Organizations quickly accumulate multiple sheets, with multiple owners.
 Data input is slow and error-prone.
 Forecasting and reporting is slow and inaccurate.
 As a result, rebate thresholds—and business opportunities—are all too frequently missed.

-Using ERP systems for supplier rebate management
+Using ERP systems for supplier rebates

 Today, most popular ERP systems offer some level of rebate management functionality.
 In our experience, however, they struggle with more complex rebate agreements—and none support all of the 300+ deal types we’ve encountered over the years.

 What’s more, since they’re not actually focused on supporting rebates, ERP systems don’t cover the full breadth of activities involved in rebate management.

 The result?
 Organizations turn to spreadsheets to track the deals that won’t fit in their ERP system, and once again, opportunities and rebate revenue slip through the cracks.